Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ---
 ## Peer-reviewed Publications

 **Choi, Jeongho** and Byung-Deuk Woo.
-2024. "[Support for a Strong Leader or Democracy, or Both?](https://doi.org/10.1080/13510347.2024.2392643)" *Democratization.*
+2024. "[Support for a Strong Leader or Democracy, or Both?](https://doi.org/10.1080/13510347.2024.2392643)" *Democratization* 32 (1): 76-95.

 Mitchell, Sara McLaughlin, Elise Pizzi, Carly Millerd and <strong>Jeongho Choi</strong>.
 2024. "[Does Government Response to Natural Disasters Explain Violence?
-The Case of the Sendero Luminoso and Conflict in Peru.](https://doi.org/10.1111/ssqu.13438)" *Social Science Quarterly.*
+The Case of the Sendero Luminoso and Conflict in Peru.](https://doi.org/10.1111/ssqu.13438)" *Social Science Quarterly* 05: 1493-1504.

-Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
-Forthcoming.
-"A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake." *Journal of Contingencies and Crisis Management.* (authors in alphabetical order).

 Hwang, Jeongnam and **Jeongho Choi**.
 2024. "[Unwelcome Immigrants Knocking on the Door: Demographic Features of Immigrants and Populist Attitudes Rising in South American Countries.](https://doi.org/10.1177/01979183231225941)" *International Migration Review.* (Corresponding)

+Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
+2025. "[A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake.](https://doi.org/10.1111/1468-5973.70023)" *Journal of Contingencies and Crisis Management* 33. (authors in alphabetical order).

 ## Manuscripts under Review